ashley468/cst339/activities/activity6/README.md

 - Postman Get XML
 ![XMLProducts](xmlProducts.png)

+## Part 2: Securing a Web Application using a Database
+- Part 2 was not achievable with the materials provided by the University

+## Part 3: Securing REST APIs Using Basic HTTP Authentication
+- Part 3 was not achievable with the materials provided by the University

+**part 4?
+## Part 4: Securing REST APIs Using OAuth2 Authentication
+- ***

 ## Research Questions
 ### Research Questions: For traditional ground students, answer the following questions in a Microsoft Word document: